ghostdashboard/skins/README.md

 > [!NOTE]
 > To debug Javascript and network errors, use the browser's developer tools console (F12).

-### ⚪ Emulate hardware connection
+### ⚪ Emulate Server connection
-To emulate a hardware connection, you can use the `Server connection` toggle in the control panel.<br>
+To emulate a hardware connection, you can use the `Toggle Server connection` button in the control panel.<br>
 This will toggle the `connected` class on the `container` element, which you can use to style and animate your skin accordingly.<br>
 Use this flag to set your skin in a "connected" state, meaning the UI successfully connects to the hardware.

-### ⚪ Emulate Real-time data
-You can use the `Real-time data` toggle in the control panel to emulate hardware data.<br>
-This will trigger a simulated data stream that you can use to test your skin's UI.<br>
+This will also trigger a simulated data stream that you can use to test your skin's UI.<br>
 Make sure to test your skin thoroughly with different combinations of settings, since they can change the behaviour of the UI.

 ### ⚪ Emulate animations